dupontdenis/takepicture/README.md

 ## Features

 - 📸 Capture photos directly from your webcam
-- 💾 Store photos in a local database (NeDB)
+- 💾 Store photos in a local database (@seald-io/nedb)
 - 🖼️ View all captured photos in a gallery
 - 🏷️ Add custom names/moods to each photo
 - ⏰ Automatic timestamp tracking